eliasfernandez/phphinder/docs/manual.md

 ```

 This query language is powerful, flexible, and easy to use.
 Future updates may include configurable boost levels for terms.

+## Fuzzy searches

+In case there is no direct result for a word, the engine will try to find similar matches.
+It uses the Levenshtein distance to calculate the similarity and the state of every term in non unique indices is stored using the amazing library [State-set-index](https://github.com/Toflar/state-set-index).

+Matches will be shown only for words greater than 5 characters and distance of 1 or greater than 9 and distance of 2.